Coronavirus Outbreak Management Plan

-- Employees will be tested if required by CDC, CMS or NJDOH directive.
+- Employees will be tested when required by CDC, CMS or NJDOH directive.
 Results will be reported as required.

 - Sick leave policies will be followed but may be modified to allow flexibility and consistency with public health guidance.
 Return to work will be determined by standards set by CDC and are disease specific.
-The Medical Director, Director of Nursing, Infection Preventionist and Administrator will enforce these guidelines.
+The Director of Wellness, Infection Preventionist and Executive Director will enforce these guidelines.

 9. Staff Education

 - Employees receive infection control education on hire and annually that includes discussion of all components of the outbreak plan.

 - Employees will receive disease specific education to ensure protocols for use of PPE, cohorting and interventions are followed to prevent and mitigate the spread of the disease in the event of an outbreak.
 Education will also dispel concerns and prevent unwarranted call outs.

 - Re-education will be given to all employees covering disease specific infection control practices specific to their job responsibilities including handwashing, personal hygiene, donning and doffing PPE during an outbreak.

 - When infection or colonization with epidemiologically important organisms is suspected, cultures may be sent, if appropriate, to a contracted laboratory for identification or confirmation.
 Cultures will be further screened for sensitivity to antimicrobial medications to help determine treatment measures.

 - Radiological testing may also be required that may include onsite x-rays.
 All findings will be discussed with the attending physician and reported as required to local, county and state public health agencies.